niekcandaele/Catalysm-CSGO-config/README.md

 ## Installation

-  Copy the csgo folder of this repo to the one in your csgo installation.
+  Copy the csgo folder of this repo to the one in your CS installation.
 When asked to overwrite, answer yes.

   `C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo`